ghodss/kubernetes.github.io/docs/user-guide/security-context.md

 #### `selinuxOptions`

-Volumes which support SELinux labeling are relabled to be accessable by the label specified unders `seLinuxOptions`.
+Volumes which support SELinux labeling are relabled to be accessible by the label specified unders `seLinuxOptions`.
 Usually you will only need to set the `level` section.
 This sets the SELinux MCS label given to all containers within the pod as well as the volume.